Getting Started with Hazelcast Go Client

 Summary

-In this tutorial, you learned how to get started with Hazelcast Go Client using a distributed map.
+In this tutorial, you learned how to get started with the Hazelcast Go Client, connect to a Viridian instance and put data into a distributed map.

 See Also

-There are a lot of things that you can do with the Go client.
-For more, such as how you can query a map with predicates, check out our Go client repository. or jump straight to the documentation.
+There are a lot of things that you can do with the Go Client.
+For more, such as how you can query a map with predicates and SQL, check out our Go Client repository and our Go API documentation to better understand what is possible.

 If you have any questions, suggestions, or feedback please do not hesitate to reach out to us via Hazelcast Community Slack.
 Also, please take a look at the issue list if you would like to contribute to the client.